Elfsong/elfsong.github.io-/_projects/bike.md

     </div>
 </div>
 <div class="caption">
     My first bike is a cross-country bike.
-I bought it when I was a high school student (Oh more than 10 years).
+I bought it when I was a high school student (Oh more than 10 years alreay).
     I am updating and polishing it from time to time.
     It is standing on my balcony now.
 </div>